 What Should I Do With My Brown, Dead Bushes?

-The February freeze was not kind to plants.
-Grumpy is getting lots of mail, especially from hard-hit Texas, about formerly verdant evergreens and other plants that now look like they just came from the toaster.
+The winter freeze can be hard on plants.
+Grumpy gets lots of mail about formerly verdant evergreens and other plants that now look like they just came from the toaster.
 Crispy-brown leaves, blackened stems, and fallen foliage do not a happy plant signify.

 What should you do?
 Trim off the dead-looking stuff?
 Go full commando and chop victims off at the ground?
 Don't do either.
 Wait.

 Just because a plant looks dead doesn't mean it is.
-Last year, every single frond on my sago palm turned brown and died.
+A few years ago, every single frond on my sago palm turned brown and died.
 I assumed the worst, cut off the dead, and moved the pot to my plant cemetery.
 Much to my amazement, a new set of fronds sprouted from the crown several weeks later.
 My sago was reborn!

 Plants usually come from the garden center with a USDA Zone hardiness rating on the tag.
 For example, the hardiness rating for a crepe myrtle may be USDA Zones 6-9.
 Keep in mind, though, that these ratings cover large areas in which temperatures can vary widely from year to year.
 So the ratings are really guesstimates.
-They can't account for rogue weather, like the 20 degrees below normal for an extended period many of us suffered through last month.
+They can't account for rogue weather, like 20 degrees below normal for an extended period that can happen when we least expect it.

 Ye Olde Scratch Test